 Many of our ebooks are purchased as collections.
-Examples include Oxford Scholarship Online, Cambridge Collections Online, and ACLS Humanities e-books, although there are many more.
-Titles within these collections do not usually impose restrictions on how many people can be viewing them at any given time, but in some cases there may be restrictions on how many pages can be saved or printed.
+Examples include Oxford Scholarship Online, Cambridge Collections Online, and ACLS Humanities e-books, and many more.
+Titles within these collections do not usually restrict how many people can be viewing them at any given time, but in some cases there may be restrictions on how many pages can be saved or printed.

 - Single User Licence – Allows only one member of Durham University to access the ebook at any given time.

 - Multi-User Licence – Typically allows 3 members of Durham University to access the ebook at the same time, although the exact number can vary slightly.